-Without user research, there are any number of possible problems you can encounter:
+Without user research, there is any number of possible problems you can encounter:

 Let’s go over a few possible outputs you might encounter after an insightful user research round and their wonderful outcomes.